 When necessary, the IRB Chair or his or her designee may solicit individuals with competence in specialized areas to assist in the review of issues or protocols requiring scientific or scholarly expertise beyond, or in addition to, that available on the IRB.
 The need for an outside reviewer is determined in advance of the IRB meeting or review by IRB staff, the Director, the IRB Chair, or may be recommended by the primary reviewer.
 The IRB Chair or his or her designee will solicit an outside reviewer.
-The IRB Chair or his or her designee will ensure that all relevant materials are provided to the outside reviewer prior to the convened meeting or review.
+The IRB Chair or his or her designee will ensure that all relevant materials are provided to the outside reviewer to include the consultant review sheet prior to the convened meeting or review.